fs-feup/el-sw/docs/general-guide.md

 pio upgrade --dev
 ```
 The static analysis tool chosen was **cppcheck**, as it is a well established and complete tool.
-## CAN communication in Desktop
-The test_comm_example.cpp file contains a simple test meant to show the execution.
-Executing this test will make a CAN message be sent into the vcan1 network.
-You need to set it up first as indicated in the beginning of this tutorial.
-Then, if you use candump from can-utils while executing the test, you will see the message arrive.

 ## Documentation
 In order to pass down the knowledge aquired to the next generations of engineers and to make the code developed easier to understand, it is fundamental that both the code, system design and architecture and decisions are all documented.
 - For code documentation, we will be using **Doxygen**.